 Apprenticeships are particularly suited to the maritime sector because so many jobs require the mix of practical learning and theoretical study which is at the heart of the apprenticeship model.
 From managing a busy port to catering on a cruise ship, from navigating the open sea to lifting a customer’s yacht ashore to clean it, from building a fast ferry to driving it, the maritime sector offers a wide and growing range of apprenticeships as the starting-point for some very rewarding careers.

-It’s no wonder that governments throughout the UK are keen to encourage businesses to offer more apprenticeships, providing subsidies to all sizes of business, with particularly generous packages for smaller firms.
+Governments throughout the UK are keen to encourage businesses to offer more apprenticeships, providing subsidies to all sizes of business, whether they pay the Apprenticeship Levy or not.

-For individuals, apprenticeships have the major attraction that apprentices get a wage while they are learning – rather than accumulating debt as students do.
+For individuals, apprenticeships have the major attraction that apprentices get paid (in many cases, well-paid) while they are learning – rather than accumulating debt as students do.

 Apprenticeships are currently available for crew in the shipping sector (particularly ferries and cruise ships), with roles both on deck and in the engine room, for crew on the Thames and other inland waterways (leading to the Boatmaster licence), and for workboat operatives (mostly supporting the construction sector).